 A core part of your communication time will be updating senior executives.
 These are the people that can influence the project, set objectives and monitor progress.
 So knowing how to get (and keep) them onside is crucial.
 Your communications must be regular, clear and complete.

-Communicating up can be challenging for project managers.
+Communicating to leadership can be challenging for project managers.
 Often you can be waist-deep in the technical components of your project, not on the strategic thinking that the senior leadership team seeks.

 Start with the big picture.
 Executives don't want to waste time on details so only provide them if asked.
 When you are, be concise and relevant.